Biathlon: Shooting details

-The targets sit a distance of 50 m.
+The targets sit at a distance of 50 m.
 There are five concentric, circular, shooting targets to be hit in each shooting round or bout.
 When shooting in the prone position, the target diameter is 45 mm; when shooting in the standing position, the target diameter is 115 mm.
 This translates to angular target sizes of 0.9 and 2.3 mrad respectively.
 A large assembly of 5 targets sits in each lane.
 When changing from prone targets to standing, the hit size or scoring zone of the target changes, but the size of the bull at which the biathlete aims remains unaltered.
-Meaning the perceived targets size remains the same while the "hit-zone" the biathlete's bullet must strike to achieve a hit decreases in the prone position when compared to the standing.
+This means that the perceived target size remains the same while the "hit-zone" the biathlete's bullet must strike to achieve a hit decreases in the prone position when compared to the standing.
 The setting of these targets is either done with a pull rope (as is done on mechanical targets) or by use of a wireless remote (as is done on electronic targets).
-On biathlon ranges, a white paddle covers a hit target by using either the momentum of the bullet to flip a paddle or an acoustic system to determine the shots location moving and internal sliding cover this white indication method gives biathlete, as well as the spectators, instant visual feedback for each shot fired.
+On biathlon ranges, a white paddle covers a hit target by using either the momentum of the bullet to flip a paddle or an acoustic system to determine the shot location.
+This white indication method gives the biathlete, as well as the spectators, instant visual feedback for each shot fired.

 Ear protection is not required or generally used during biathlon shooting as the ammunition used is usually subsonic.
 An eyecup (blinder) is an optional feature of biathlon rifles.

 Competition format

 Individual

 The 20 km individual race [15 km for women] is the oldest biathlon event; the distance is skied over five laps.
 The biathlete performs four bouts or shooting stages at any shooting lane (lanes 1–15 are in prone, while lanes 16–30 are for standing), in the order of prone, standing, prone, standing, totaling 20 targets.
-For each missed target, a fixed penalty time, usually one minute, is added to the skiing time of the biathlete.
+For each missed target, a fixed penalty time, usually 1 minute, is added to the skiing time of the biathlete.
 Competitors' starts are staggered, normally by 30 seconds.

 A variation of the standard individual race, called short individual, was introduced during the 2018–19 Biathlon IBU Cup.
-The races are 15 km for men and 12.5 km for women, and for each missed target, 45 seconds will be added to the skiing time.
+The races are 15 km for men and 12.5 km for women (the same distances as in the mass start), and for each missed target, 45 seconds will be added to the skiing time.